Antonio Rudiger: Chelsea boss Thomas Tuchel confirms defender has decided to leave Stamford Bridge

-Antonio Rudiger has decided to leave Chelsea this summer, Blues boss Thomas Tuchel confirms; the Germany international's contract at Stamford Bridge expires next month; Real Madrid are reportedly favourites to sign 29-year-old
+Antonio Rudiger has decided to leave Chelsea, Blues boss Thomas Tuchel confirms; the Germany international's contract at Stamford Bridge expires next month; Real Madrid, Manchester United and PSG have been linked with the 29-year-old, while his agent met with Barcelona officials last month

 Thomas Tuchel has confirmed Antonio Rudiger will leave Chelsea in the summer.

-The defender, who is approaching the end of his contract, has been linked with Real Madrid and Manchester United.
+The defender, who is approaching the end of his contract, has been linked with Real Madrid, Manchester United and PSG, while his agent met with Barcelona officials last month over a potential summer move to the Nou Camp.

 Speaking to Sky Sports after Chelsea's 1-0 win over West Ham, Blues boss Tuchel confirmed: "The situation is that he wants to leave the club.
 He informed me of this in a private talk.